ibm-cloud-docs/cloud-databases/howto-cbr.md

 You can create context-based restrictions rules to protect specific **regions**, **resource groups**, and **instances**.

 Region
 :   Protects {{site.data.keyword.databases-for}} resources in a specific region.
-If you include a region in your context-based restrictions rule, resources in the network zones that  you associate with the rule can interact only with resources in that region.
+If you include a region in your context-based restrictions rule, resources in the network zones that you associate with the rule can interact with resources only in that region.
 If you use the CLI, you can specify the `--region` option to protect resources in a specific region.
 If you use the UI, you can specify *Region* in the resource attributes.

 Resource groups
 :   Protects a specific resource group.
 If you include a resource group in your context-based restrictions rule, resources in the network zones that you associate with the rule can interact only with resources in that resource group.
-Note that scoping a rule to a specific resource group is available only for rules that protect the cluster API type.
+Scoping a rule to a specific resource group is available only for rules that protect the cluster API type.
 If you use the CLI, you can specify the `--resource-group-id` option to protect resources in a specific resource group.
 If you use the UI, you can specify the *Resource group* in the resource attributes.

 Instance
 :   Protects a specific instance.
 If you include an instance in your context-based restrictions rule, resources in the network zones that you associate with the rule can interact only with resources in that instance.
-Note that scoping a rule to a specific instance is available only for rules that protect the cluster API type.
+Scoping a rule to a specific instance is available only for rules that protect the cluster API type.
 If you use the CLI, you can specify the `--service-instance` option to protect instances in a specific resource group.
 If you use the UI, you can specify the *Service instance* in the resource attributes.

 ## Creating network zones
 {: #network-zone}